axelandreina/axelandreina/README.md

 - 🤝 I’m looking for help with **Typescript and Next**

-- 📝 I regularly stream on Twitch [Wednesdays, Thursdays and Saturdays]
+- 📝 I regularly stream on Twitch [Mondays, Wednesdays and Thursdays]

 - 💬 Ask me about **JS, React**